Authentic Vietnamese coffee brewed with a traditional Phin filter and served with sweetened condensed milk over ice.

 - 2 slightly rounded tablespoons Vietnamese dark-roast ground coffee (I use Trung Nguyen Gourmet Blend)

-- Heat water until it just barely begins to boil.
+- Boil water.
+Heat water until it just barely begins to boil.

 Keywords: how to make vietnamese coffee, vietnamese iced coffee, vietnamese coffee with sweetened condensed milk